DavidASmart/ENPM-808F-Robot-Learning-Fall-2017-Term-Project/README.md

 1st attempt had issues with the order of operations and the state was lacking needed information.
 2nd attempt had crash evaluation errors.
-3rd attempt ...
+3rd attempt still crashed even after extending the training further (I was able to write a script to make a Q-table which results in no crashes...so Q-learning should be able to accheive this too)

+It seems that more changes in the training are required.
+It may be best to randomly initialize the agent in the world.

-It appears that more information about the layout of the world is needed to navigate to the goal.
+It appears that more information about the layout of the world is needed to navigate to the goal since there are still timeouts.

 It may be better to have a Q-matrix dedicated to collision avoidance based on the binary vector for imminent crashes and another separate Q-matrix dedicated to navigation based on the positions of the buildings.